What President-Elect Trump May Mean for Markets

 Principal/Managing Partner, Investment Advisor & Chief Investment Officer

-Domestically-produced steel, semiconductors and automobiles are among the products that could have a pricing advantage over competitors’ foreign-produced goods.
-Investors should be sure to investigate where an American company’s suppliers source their goods as the suppliers may need to have American-made parts as well to dodge the tariffs.
-Conversely, US companies that sell many of their products internationally, like Apple, could come under pressure if foreign countries enact retaliatory tariffs on American exports.
+Domestically-produced steel, semiconductors and automobiles are among the products that could have a pricing advantage if competitors’ foreign-produced goods face tariffs.
+The S&P 500 Steel industry stock price index rose 15.2% on Wednesday in the wake of the election.
+Conversely, US companies that sell many of their products internationally, like Apple and Proctor & Gamble, could come under pressure if foreign countries enact retaliatory tariffs on American exports.
+The S&P 500 Household Products industry’s stock price index, which includes P&G, fell 2.8% on Monday.

 read more below